daniwells/daniwells/README.md

 About me
 </h2>

 I'm a very dedicated and helpful fullstack developer.
-I really enjoy contributing to innovative projects focused on web development.
+I really enjoy contributing to innovative projects focused on web development, always with the aim of bringing more comfort to the end user.

 <!--
 <div align="center">